President and CEO

 Jeffrey graduated from the University of Pennsylvania in 2013 with a degree from The Wharton School and a minor in Urban Studies.
 He has also completed graduate studies work at Brown University in their Urban Education Policy program and is currently pursuing a project with the Annenberg Institute for School Reform on honorCode's data metric system.
 Outside of his work at honorCode, he enjoys spending time with his partner, playing piano, singing, going to the many concerts in the Atlanta scene and traveling.

 Born and raised in Atlanta, Dylan holds a Bachelor’s Degree in Psychology from Georgia State University (GSU) and has completed graduate studies at GSU in their Master’s in Educational Research Program.
-A 2017 honoree on the Forbes 30 Under 30 List for Education, an Ashoka Changemaker Scholar with Distinction, and a part-time Computer Science teacher, Dylan has extensive experience working with students and teachers, was responsible for implementing our successful pilot test with Charles R. Drew Charter School, Boys and Girls Club of Metro Atlanta, and Junior Achievement of Georgia, and leads our computer science and socio-emotional learning curriculum development and integration.
+A 2017 honoree on the Forbes 30 Under 30 List for Education, a 2018 honoree on the Georgia State University 40 Under 40 list, an Ashoka Changemaker Scholar with Distinction, and an ex-Computer Science teacher, Dylan has extensive experience working with students and teachers, was responsible for implementing our successful pilot test with Charles R. Drew Charter School, Boys and Girls Club of Metro Atlanta, and Junior Achievement of Georgia, and leads our computer science and socio-emotional learning curriculum development and integration.

 Director of School Partnerships